 The distribution will be made on the basis of share of A. H. Belo Series A common stock for every share of Belo Series A common stock and share of A. H. Belo Series B common stock for every share of Belo Series B common stock outstanding on the record date.
 The actual total number of shares of A. H. Belo common stock to be distributed will depend on the number of Belo shares outstanding on the record date.
-Based upon the number of Belo Series A and Series B shares outstanding on the record date.
-Based upon the number of Belo Series A and Series B shares outstanding on the record date.
-Based upon the number of Belo Series A and Series B shares outstanding on the record date.
-Based upon the number of Belo Series A and Series B shares outstanding on the record date.
-Based upon the number of Belo Series A and Series B shares outstanding on the record date.
-Based upon the number of Belo Series A and Series B shares outstanding on the record date.
-Based upon the number of Belo Series A and Series B shares outstanding on the record date.
-The actual total number of shares of Belo Series A common stock and shares of A. H. Belo Series B shares outstanding on the record date.
-The actual total number of shares of Belo Series A common stock and shares of A. H. Belo Series A common stock and shares of A. H. Belo Series B shares outstanding on the record date.
-The actual total number of Selo Series A common stock and shares of Belo Series B common stock and shares of A. H. Belo Series B shares outstanding on the record date.
-The actual total number of Belo Series B common stock and Series B common stock and shares of A. H. Belo Series B common stock and shares of A. H. Belo Series B common stock and Series B common stoc
+Based upon the number of Belo Series A and Series B shares outstanding on , 2007, approximately shares of A. H. Belo Series A common stock and shares of A. H. Belo Series B common stock will be distributed to Belo shareholders.
+The shares of A. H. Belo common stock to be distributed will constitute 100 percent of the outstanding shares of A. H. Belo common stock.
+Immediately following the distribution, Belo and its subsidiaries will not own any shares of A. H. Belo common stock and A. H. Belo will be a separate public company.